Outpost BBS

 Here's the steps to get this done:

-1. You will need to run the following command to install necessary dependencies:
+1. You will need to run the following command to install necessary dependencies for Devuan:

 2. In your home directory, run this command: